skamuju/cse15l-lab-reports/lab5.md

   - ![Image]()
   - ![Image]()
   - TA: It seems like your script cannot find `ListExamples.java` from where it is working in.
 Maybe consider throwing in an `ls` command to see what your script is looking at when searching for `ListExamples.java`.
 Try that and get back to me with your output.
   - Student: I tried it and here is my output.
-I realized that my script is not operating in the right directory, so I added `cd grading area` right before I search for `ListExamples.java`, and removed the `ls` statement.
+I realized that my script is not operating in the right directory, so I added `cd grading area` right before I search for `ListExamples.java`.
 My script seems to be working now!
   - ![Image]()
   - TA: Good job and good luck on the rest of the assignment!
 * Part 2: